 I cried, “My heart is breaking.
 Ohhhh No No No. My heart is breaking.”

 I laid back on the bed and hands on my heart, wept bitterly, for the loss of my little Angel Dane.
 And having lost him, I knew for sure that I couldn’t try to do this again.
 Upon telling Dean this, we both readily decided that Leo would be our only and we would count ourselves lucky and blessed to have him.

 What I felt later was this overwhelming sense of failure.
 I had failed to give his little body a fertile place to grow.
 I had failed to be a good woman.
 A good mom.
 I was a failure at making a baby (which was stupid since my body had already made Leo).

-But, thankfully, time heals and now, over a decade later, I have a different view of this.
+But, thankfully, time heals and now, over two decades later, I have a different view of this.
 I feel that my body was doing what it needed to do.
 There must have been a good reason that my body did not allow Dane to thrive, or that Dane’s body didn’t allow him to thrive.
 Especially in these last years, I have learned and concluded that my body is an amazing organism that should be trusted, revered and respected.

 It is doing it’s best to keep me alive, comfortable and well.

 I think of Dane often and wonder what our lives would have looked like with him in it, growing up as Leo’s little brother, as our youngest son.